In a Nutshell:

 The seat dimensions are a good pairing with the height adjustment range, and we’re pleasantly surprised by the warranty.

-Usually, chairs offered in this segment of the market have a 1-year warranty, so the Gabrylly is significantly better than average, which speaks highly of the overall quality of the chair.
+Usually, chairs offered in this segment of the market have a one-year warranty, so the Gabrylly is significantly better than average, which speaks highly of the chair’s overall quality.

-As we mentioned earlier, mesh is a good choice in that it’s incredibly breathable, which makes it surprisingly comfortable—at least in the short run.
+As we mentioned earlier, mesh is a good choice because it’s incredibly breathable, which makes it surprisingly comfortable—at least in the short run.

-If you consider yourself a power user who will be spending 8-10 (or more) hours a day in the chair, you’ll probably want to invest in a comfortable seat pad you can use for at least part of the day.
-But if you’re spending 6 hours or less a day in the chair, then you probably won’t have any issues at all simply using it as is.
+If you consider yourself a power user spending 8-10 (or more) hours a day in the chair, you’ll probably want to invest in a comfortable seat pad you can use for at least part of the day.
+But if you spend 6 hours or less a day in the chair, you probably won’t have any issues using it as is.

-In terms of adjustability, it’s got the basics covered and a bit more.
-We’ve already talked about the seat height adjustment, and in addition to that, it’s got a tilt and lock mechanism.
-The impressive thing here is that the chair has 120 degrees of tilt angle, so you can lean really far back in the chair and then lock it into that position if you want to.
+It covers the basics and a bit more in terms of adjustability.
+We’ve already discussed the seat height adjustment, which has a tilt and lock mechanism.
+The impressive thing is that the chair has a 120-degree tilt angle, so you can lean far back in it and lock it into that position if you want to.

-While there won’t be many people who will zero in on that feature and decide that, yep, on the basis of that, this is the chair I want, it’s still pretty cool and definitely something that’s worth calling your attention to.
+While there won’t be many people who will zero in on that feature and decide that, yep, based on that, this is the chair I want; it’s still pretty cool and something worth noting.

-On top of that, it’s got a mesh headrest that is both height and angle adjustable.
-It can be moved up and down a whopping six inches, which really makes this a flexible chair that can be used by a busy household and shared by a number of different people, all of differing heights.
+Moreover, it has a mesh headrest that is both height and angle adjustable.
+It can be moved up and down a whopping six inches, which really makes this a flexible chair that can be used by a busy household and shared by a number of different people of differing heights.

 The armrests are only marginally adjustable.
 You can move them up and down in a 1.8” band, but there, the cool thing is that you can also flip them up and get them out of the way if you want or need to.
-It’s a small thing, but depending on how you plan on using the chair, that’s a really nice touch.
+It’s a small thing, but depending on how you use the chair, that’s a nice touch.

 Finally, although the lumbar support isn’t adjustable, it is dynamic, and the amount of support changes as you shift and move in the chair.
-This is on account of the two-piece design of the seatback.
+This is on account of the seatback’s two-piece design.
 The lower section is a separate piece that flexes and shifts with you, providing different levels of lumbar support as you shift and move in the chair.

-It’s a simple design we’ve seen used in other models but very well implemented here.
+It’s a simple design used in other models but very well implemented here.

 This should surprise exactly no one.
-More than 90% of the office chairs sold today don’t come assembled, and this one doesn’t either.
+More than 90% of the office chairs sold today aren’t assembled, and this one doesn’t either.

 That’s not the worst thing.

-The company has a very helpful video assembly guide on their website (see the link above), and the entire process should take you no more than 10-15 minutes both because the assembly instructions are clear and easy to follow and because Gabrylly’s production quality is higher than you’d expect at this price range.
+The company has a very helpful video assembly guide on its website (see the link above), and the entire process should take you no more than 10-15 minutes.
+This is both because the assembly instructions are clear and easy to follow and because Gabrylly’s production quality is higher than you’d expect at this price range.

-Those two things work together to make the assembly process pretty painless, and in our view, that’s a clear sign that if Gabrylly wants to expand its footprint in the office furniture market, they’re going to be able to do so.
+Those two things work together to make the assembly process pretty painless, and in our view, that’s a clear sign that Gabrylly will be able to expand its footprint in the office furniture market.

 Pros and Cons of Gabrylly Office Chair

-Technically speaking, we really like this chair, but we don’t love it.
+Technically speaking, we really like this chair but don’t love it.
 It’s a tremendously good first try by a company that doesn’t have a reputation in this industry.
 They’ve got a good design team, and this is a good chair.

 It’s not a great chair.
 But then, it wasn’t meant to be.